dunfred/GN8KS/README.md

     This should resolve the "no copy mechanism" error on Linux and allow you to use `pyperclip` for clipboard operations.

 2. Always make sure you pull latest updates which contains fixes or new features that have been added.
+3. If you run into any exceptions talking about Chrome driver not supporting your current Chrome version (Ex: ` Message: session not created: This version of ChromeDriver only supports Chrome version 125`), you can go [here](https://googlechromelabs.github.io/chrome-for-testing/) to download the webdriver version that matches your Chrome's browser's current version.